theoosborn/firefox-twitter-sidebar/README.md

-# Twitter Web Panel for Firefox
+# Twitter Sidebar for Firefox
 A Firefox WebExtension to display mobile Twitter in the sidebar.

 ![screenshot](https://i.imgur.com/TULsfmN.png)